Simple algebraic groups with the same maximal tori, weakly commensurable Zariski-dense subgroups, and good reduction: Killing the genus by a purely transcendental extension

-For $n = 6$, the group of outer automorphisms of $G$ has order 2.
-Furthermore, if $\sigma$ is an outer automorphism of $G$ and $H \subset G$ is a fixed subgroup of index $n$, then the above argument shows that any subgroup of index $n$ is conjugate to either $H$ or $\sigma(H)$.
-To prove that $H_1$ and $H_2$ are conjugate in this case as well, we observe that a $k$-isomorphism between $T_1$ and $T_2$ yields and isomorphism of the character groups $X(T_1) \simeq X(T_2)$ as $\Z[G]$-modules, hence an isomorphism of the vector spaces $W_1 = X(T_1) \otimes_{\Z} \Q$ and $W_2 = X(T_2) \otimes_{\Z} \Q$ as $\Q[G]$-modules.
+For $n = 6$, it is well-known that the group of outer automorphisms of $G$ has order 2.
+Furthermore, if $\sigma$ is an outer automorphism of $G$ and $H \subset G$ is a fixed subgroup of index $n$, then it follows from \cite[Kapitel II, Satz 5.5]{Huppert} that any subgroup of index $n$ is conjugate to either $H$ or $\sigma(H)$.
+To prove that $H_1$ and $H_2$ are conjugate in this case as well, we observe that a $k$-isomorphism between $T_1$ and $T_2$ yields an isomorphism of the character groups $X(T_1) \simeq X(T_2)$ as $\Z[G]$-modules, hence an isomorphism of the vector spaces $W_1 = X(T_1) \otimes_{\Z} \Q$ and $W_2 = X(T_2) \otimes_{\Z} \Q$ as $\Q[G]$-modules.
 The representation of $G$ afforded by $W_i$ can be described as the permutation representation on $\Q[G/H_i]$ ``minus" the trivial representation (we will refer to this representation as the {\it standard representation} associated with the subgroup $H_i$).
 So, to complete the argument, it remains to show that the standard representations $\rho \colon G \to \mathrm{GL}(W)$ and $\rho' \colon G \to \mathrm{GL}(W')$ associated with $H$ and $\sigma(H)$ are {\it not} equivalent.
 Since $\rho' = \rho \circ \sigma$, this follows from the explicit description of the character of the standard representation and the fact that $\sigma$ switches the conjugacy classes of 3-cycles and the products of two disjoint 3-cycles. \end{proof}

-Next, we need the following strengthening of Lemma \ref{L:SB1} that incorporates the genericity condition. \begin{prop} Let $A$ be a central division algebra of degree $n$ over a finitely generated field $k$, and let $F_A$ be the function field of the Severi-Brauer variety $SB(A)$.
+Next, we need the following strengthening of Lemma \ref{L:SB1} that includes the genericity condition. \begin{prop} Let $A$ be a central simple algebra of degree $n$ over a finitely generated field $k$, and let $F_A$ be the function field of the Severi-Brauer variety $SB(A)$.
 Then there exist elements $x_1, \ldots , x_{n-1} \in F_A$ that are algebraically independent over $k$ and such that $F_A/k(x_1, \ldots , x_{n-1})$ is a \emph{generic} field extension of degree $n$. \end{prop}

 Before giving the proof, we first discuss the following auxiliary construction.
 Let $F/k$ be a separable field extension of degree $n$.
 Fix a basis $\omega_1 = 1, \omega_2, \ldots , \omega_n$ of $F$ over $k$, and let $t_1, \ldots , t_n$ be variables.
 Set